 - a monetary liability incurred by or imposed on the office holder in favor of another person pursuant to a court judgment, including pursuant to a settlement confirmed as judgment or arbitrator's decision approved by a competent court.
-However, if an undertaking to indemnify an office holder with respect to such liability is provided in advance, then such an undertaking must be limited to events which, in the opinion of the board of directors, can be foreseen based on the company's activities when the undertaking to indemnify is given, and to an amount or according to criteria determined by the board of directors as reasonable under the circumstances, and such undertaking shall detail the abovementioned foreseen events and amount or criteria; - reasonable litigation expenses, including reasonable attorneys' fees, which were incurred by the office holder (i) as a result of an investigation or proceeding filed against the office holder by an authority authorized to conduct such investigation or proceeding; provided that such investigation or proceeding was either (a) concluded without the filing of an indictment against such office holder and without the filing of an indictment against such office holder without the filing of an indictment against the office holder in lieu of a criminal proceeding; (b) concluded without the filing of an indictment against the office holder but with the imposition of a monetary obligation on the office holder in lieu of criminal proceedings for an offense that does not require proof of criminal intent; or (ii) in connection with a monetary sanction; - a monetary liability imposed on the office holder in favor of an injured party at an Administrative Procedure (as defined below) as set forth in Section 52(54)(a)(1)(a) to the Securities Law; - expenses expended by the office holder with respect to an Administrative Procedure under the Securities Law, including reasonable litigation expenses and reasonable attorneys' fees; - reasonable litigation expenses, including attorneys' fees, incurred by the office holder or which were imposed on the office holder by a court (i) in a proceeding instituted against him or her by the company, on its behalf, or by a third party, (ii) in connection with criminal indictment of which the office holder was acquitted, or (iii) in connection with a criminal indictment which the office holder was convicted of an offense that does not require proof of criminal intent; and - any other obligation or expense in respect of which it is permitted or will be permitted under applicable law to indemnify an office holder.
+However, if an undertaking to indemnify an office holder with respect to such liability is provided in advance, then such an undertaking must be limited to events which, in the opinion of the board of directors, can be foreseen based on the company's activities when the undertaking to indemnify is given, and to an amount or according to criteria determined by the board of directors as reasonable under the circumstances, and such undertaking shall detail the abovementioned foreseen events and amount or criteria; - reasonable litigation expenses, including reasonable attorneys' fees, which were incurred by the office holder (i) as a result of an investigation or proceeding filed against the office holder by an authority authorized to conduct such investigation or proceeding; provided that such investigation or proceeding was either (a) concluded without the filing of an indictment against such office holder and without the imposition on him of any monetary obligation in lieu of a criminal proceeding; (b) concluded without the filing of an indictment against the office holder in lieu of criminal proceedings for an offense that does not require proof of criminal intent; or (ii) in connection with a monetary sanction; - a monetary liability imposed on the office holder in favor of an injured party at an Administrative Procedure (as defined below) as set forth in Section 52(54)(a)(1)(a) to the Securities Law; - expenses expended by the office holder with respect to an Administrative Procedure under the Securities Law, including reasonable litigation expenses and reasonable attorneys' fees; - reasonable litigation expenses, including attorneys' fees, incurred by the office holder or which were imposed on the office holder by a court (i) in a proceeding instituted against him or her by the company, on its behalf, or by a third party, (ii) in connection with criminal indictment of which the office holder was acquitted, or (iii) in connection with a criminal indictment which the office holder was convicted of an offense that does not require proof of criminal intent; and - any other obligation or expense in respect of which it is permitted or will be permitted under applicable law to indemnify an office holder.